Cost of living in Chile

 How much do you need to live in Chile?
 What is the cost of living in Chile?
 Let's have a look at housing, food, health... and a monthly budget!

-We give you below an overview of the cost of living in Chile, taking Santiago as a reference.
-If you live in a provincial city, you can easily reduce your budget by 30%, especially on the housing part, much cheaper.
+We provide below a comprehensive overview of the cost of living in Chile, using Santiago as a reference.
+If you live in a provincial city, you can reduce your budget by 20-30%, especially on housing costs.

 Housing in Chile